cs231n/cs231n.github.io/aws-tutorial.md

   <img src='/assets/aws-homepage.png'>
 </div>

-Make sure that the region information on the top right is set to N. California (For the AWS savvy, our AMI is in the `us-west-1` region).
+Make sure that the region information on the top right is set to N. California.
 If it is not, change it to N. California by selecting from the dropdown menu there.

 (Note that the subsequent steps requires your account to be "Verified" by Amazon.
 This may take up to 2 hrs, and you may not be able to launch instances